Skyscrapers: Inevitable Future or Temporary Fad

 The Great Depression of 1929–1933

-On the eve of one of the largest crises in the United States, construction began on the Chrysler Building, a 320-meter-tall building.
-Work on its construction began in 1928, and the opening took place after the Great Depression began, in 1930.
-During the same period, the famous 443-meter Empire State Building was laid.
-Construction began in 1929, and it was put into operation in 1931.
+On the eve of one of the largest economic crises in the United States, construction began on the Chrysler Building, a 320-meter-tall structure.
+Construction began in 1928, and it opened in 1930, after the onset of the Great Depression.
+During this same period, ground was broken on the famous 443-meter-tall Empire State Building.
+Construction began in 1929, and it opened to the public in 1931.

 Chrysler Building

-It is very significant that the Empire State Building opened at the height of the Great Depression.
-Therefore, for ten years, no more than 20% of the space in it was rented.
-It is not surprising that the city residents nicknamed the tower the empty building.
-The owners, in order to increase the value of the space in it, even had to force employees to turn on the lights on the empty floors in order to imitate active business life.
-In the 40s, the situation improved somewhat, but until 1950 the skyscraper did not bring profit to the owners.
+It's significant that the Empire State Building opened during the height of the Great Depression.
+Consequently, within ten years, no more than 20% of its space was rented.
+It's no wonder that city residents nicknamed the tower "the empty building."
+To increase the value of its space, the owners even had to force employees to keep the lights on on the empty floors to simulate active business activity.
+The situation improved somewhat in the 1940s, but the skyscraper remained unprofitable until 1950.

 Empire State Building